 - MRI, to get information about your hip and the tissues around it

-- Electrocardiogram, to make sure your heart rhythm is normal
+- Electrocardiogram (ECG), to make sure your heart rhythm is normal

 Your healthcare provider will probably tell you not to eat or drink anything after midnight the night before your surgery.
 You may also want to make some changes in your house so your recovery is safer and smoother.
 For example, you may want to add a handrail in your shower and remove any throw rugs.

 Your healthcare provider can tell you what to expect.
-An orthopedic surgeon and special nurses will do the surgery.
+An orthopedic surgeon with specialized nurses will do the surgery.
 An anesthesiologist will make sure you don't feel any pain during it.
 The surgery may take a few hours.
 In general: